COP28 – what will be the main battles?

 Major oil and gas producers are unlikely to lead the charge.

 Jeff Merkley, a Democratic senator from Oregon, has told the Guardian that US negotiators will be “unable to lead the phase-out of fossil fuels” at COP28.
 “Not only do we produce more oil and gas than any other country, but Team Biden is greenlighting one fossil project after another,” he said.
-“The US is devoid of any moral authority to phasing out fossil fuels.”
+“The US is devoid of any moral authority to phase out fossil fuels.”

 The exact language used in any final declaration will be fought over fiercely, and Russia – a major oil and gas producer – has said it will oppose any phase out of fossil fuels.